 My name is Ming Yi (易鸣).
-I am an Assistant Professor of Economics at Huazhong University of Science and Technology, China.
+I am an Associate Professor of Economics at Huazhong University of Science and Technology, China.
 I earned my B.A. and M.A. degrees in Economics from Huazhong University of Science and Technology, and obtained my Ph.D. degree in Economics from Virginia Tech.

 Ming Yi, "Speculator-Triggered Crisis and Interventions", Journal of Macroeconomics 52: 135-146, 2017.